-Labeled Rates: 16 - 24 oz per acre, lower rates may be utilized in tank-mixtures with other harvest aids.
+Labeled Rates: 16-24 oz per acre, lower rates may be utilized in tank-mixtures with other harvest aids.

-Aim: Aim (carfentrazone) has excellent activity for desiccation of juvenile growth, but does not inhibit re-growth.
+Aim: Aim (carfentrazone) has excellent activity for desiccation of juvenile growth but does not inhibit regrowth.
 In mature cotton, and/or cool conditions, Aim activity is similar to Folex.
 However, in warm conditions less-than-desirable defoliation and excessive desiccation have been observed.
 When two applications are necessary, Aim has performed very well as the second application.
 Aim has shown excellent activity in desiccating morningglories.
-Aim can be tankmixed with any defoliant, and the addition of 1 percent v/v crop oil is needed.
+Aim can be tank-mixed with any defoliant, and the addition of 1 percent v/v crop oil is needed.

-Labeled Rates: 0.25 - 1.6 oz per acre.
+Labeled Rates: 0.25-1.6 oz per acre.

-Display: Display is a new cotton harvest aid that is a combination of the herbicides carfentrazone (Aim)

-and fluthiacet-methyl (Cadet).
+Display: Display is a new cotton harvest aid that is a combination of the herbicides carfentrazone (Aim) and fluthiacet-methyl (Cadet).
 Similar to other herbicidal defoliants, Display has excellent activity on juvenile leaves including re-growth.
 However, Display will not inhibit re-growth.
 Under warm conditions, less-than-desirable defoliation and excessive desiccation may be observed.
 In situations in which two applications are necessary, Display has performed very well when included in the second application.
-Display has shown excellent activity in desiccating morningglories.
-In situations with thick vines, Display alone or in combination with other defoliants will desiccate morningglories very well.
-Addition of 1 percent v/v crop oil concentrate or 0.25 percent v/v NIS is needed.
+Display alone or in combination with other defoliants will desiccate morningglories very well.
+The addition of 1 percent v/v crop oil concentrate or 0.25 percent v/v NIS is needed.

-Labeled Rates: 0.3 - 1.0 oz per acre
+Labeled Rates: 0.3-1.0 oz per acre

-ET: ET (pyraflufen ethyl) has excellent activity for desiccation of juvenile growth, but does not inhibit re-growth.
+ET: ET (pyraflufen ethyl) has excellent activity for desiccation of juvenile growth but does not inhibit regrowth.
 In mature cotton, and/or cool conditions, ET activity has been shown to be similar to Folex.
-However, In warm conditions less-than-desirable defoliation and excessive desiccation is likely with ET.
+However, in warm conditions, less-than-desirable defoliation and excessive desiccation is likely with ET.
 In situations in which two applications are necessary, ET has performed very well as the second application.
 ET can be tank-mixed with other defoliants, and the addition of 0.5-1.0 percent v/v crop oil is needed.

-Labeled Rates: 1.5 - 2.75 oz per acre.
+Labeled Rates: 1.5-2.75 oz per acre.